haved-jossain/least-cost-path-analysis/README.md

-Least cost path to drill sites for Perseverance rover in Jezero crater, Mars.
+Least cost paths to drill sites for Perseverance rover in Jezero crater, Mars.

 The ArcGIS Pro project can be downloaded from https://drive.google.com/drive/folders/1CPdkrdZzpGKNRBjvJriCbgo5ms4hqMeb?usp=sharing